The Villages Neighborhoods: Where to Live in Florida’s Popular Retirement Community

 Social clubs are also common in The Villages.
 Whether you're a fan of fiction novels, playing pickleball, or quilting, for example, there's a group for you.
 And in addition to these clubs, The Villages also has several town pubs where residents gather with their friends and participate in competitive leagues and regular live entertainment.
 There is truly always something happening in The Villages community, so it's certainly unlikely you’ll be bored!

 Planning a move to Florida?
-Start by getting a quote from PODS.
+Start by getting a free moving quote from PODS. |

 The Villages at a Glance

-• The Villages, FL has a population of approximately 79,100.
+- The Villages, FL, has a population of approximately 86,000.

-• The Villages has an average home value of $409,300, compared to $362,500 nationally and $399,100 in the state.
+- The Villages has an average home value of $398,200, compared to $363,500 nationally and $378,000 in the state.

-• The Villages has an average rent for a one-bedroom apartment of $1,550, compared to $1,750 nationally and $1,950 in Florida.
+- The Villages has an average rent of $1,700 for a one-bedroom apartment, compared to $1,750 nationally and $1,975 in Florida.

-• The Villages is great for golfing, outdoor recreation, local events, community engagement, clubs, shopping, and dining.
+- The Villages is great for golfing, outdoor recreation, local events, community engagement, clubs, shopping, and dining.

 There are quite a few neighborhoods in The Villages community, and it might seem overwhelming when you take a look at The Villages neighborhoods map.
 From affordable condo communities to upscale country club communities, you have plenty of options when going about finding the right community for your needs and your budget.
-And the action never stops in The Villages neighborhoods, as you have everything from sporting options to local clubs to keep you entertained.
-So to help narrow down some of your options, take a look at our picks for the best neighborhoods in one of the country’s best retirement communities

 1. Village of Bonnybrook

-• Home types: Patio villas, courtyard villas, ranch-style homes, designer homes
+- Home types: Patio villas, courtyard villas, ranch-style homes, designer homes

-• Median sold home price: $364,500
+- Median home listing price: $475,000

-• Great for: Seclusion, recreation, golfing, shopping, waterfront views
+- Great for: Seclusion, recreation, golfing, shopping, waterfront views

 The Village of Bonnybrook is a top neighborhood in the community that offers convenient and quiet living.
 Its residents enjoy the relative privacy of a secluded community, yet it is still only a short drive from the area's many modern conveniences.

 The community's residents have access to various grocery and retail establishments that are located near the commercial corridor of County Road 466.
 Some of these include Marshalls, Bealls, and Walmart.
+There are also various shopping and dining options at Lake Sumter Landing, which is a popular waterfront destination just about four miles away.

 2. Village of Santiago

-• Home types: Patio villas, courtyard villas
+- Home types: Patio villas, courtyard villas

-Located on the northern part of The Villages is the Village of Santiago, which is a top golf course community.
+Located in the northern part of The Villages is the Village of Santiago, a top golf course community.
 This area is full of recreational and social activities, and it’s especially easy to get around with a golf cart.
 One of the best courses in the area to play is the El Santiago Executive Course, but its sister course, the El Diablo Executive, features much more challenging greens.

 And the local Spanish Springs Town Square, The Villages' first town square, has been around for 30 years.
 It features stores and restaurants as well as the Sharon L. Morse Performing Arts Center, which seats over 1,000 people.